idobu/ML_Fruit_Vegetable_Detector_Apllication/README.md

 The React Native app runs with npm and the NodeJS server runs with VS.
 (can run on IOS and Android)

+notes:
+* the dataset is too heavy and will not be included...., but the trained model is inside :)
+* the App.tsx -> React native running using npm
+* the server.js -> NodeJS runnin using VS
+* front & back written using TypeScript